luqs1/luqs1/README.md

 ## 🛠️ Projects

 **Gravida – Maternity Health App**
 LLM + OCR pipeline to digitise obstetric records in Bangladesh, with offline-first mobile apps for low-resource settings.
+Prototyped an AI Doctor that could be called to triage urgent cases according to local guidelines.
 → Built for Maa Charity

 **Agent-Based Model of Organizational Structures**